bmd1905/Self-driving-Car-Simulator/README.md

 # Self-driving Car Simulator

 This project is a final project of the [AIO-2022 cource](https://www.facebook.com/aivietnam.edu.vn) about self-driving car simulator built in the Unity environment.
 It uses YOLOv8 Nano for traffic light detection and PIDNet for lane segmentation.
-The car is controlled using a PID controller rule-based on the traffic light and segmented image.
+The car is controlled using a PID controller rule-based on the traffic sign and segmented image.

 ## Introduction
 ### Pipeline